scanapi/demo-api/README.md

 ```

 * If everything runs smoothly without any errors you should see the API live at http://127.0.0.1:8000/.
 Feel free to create an issue if run into problems while setting up the project.

-## Deployment

-Currently the demo-api is hosted on Heroku with an auto deployment enabled i.e whenver any branch is merged into the main branch.
-A new deployment is triggered at [demo.scanapi.dev](https://demo.scanapi.dev/api/v1/).

-You can check the status/activity log of the current deployment as well as the past ones [here](https://github.com/scanapi/demo-api/deployments).